-Ute is uniquely poised to present a new perspective within the field of PTSD, especially important with increased diagnoses of PTSD in patients returning from war, natural disasters, 9/11 or suffering from other extreme life-threatening events.
+Ute is uniquely poised to present a new perspective within the field of PTSD, especially important with increased diagnoses of PTSD in patients returning from war, natural disasters, or suffering as a result of other life-changing traumatic events.

 She has experienced PTSD in her own life.
 She was one of the survivors of the most horrific car-pile up in Canadian history in 1999.
 Eighty seven vehicles were involved in this tragedy that killed 8 people.